bushstas/classy-loader/README.md

 ```

 It's impossible to obfuscate dynamical class names so there are special fake **$classy** functions to make roadmaps for obfuscation.
-Here is an example for the non-automatic mode.
 ```javascript
 let className = $classy(color, '..color-', ['red', 'green']);
 className = $classy(number, '.color-', ['blue', 'yellow']);